Holy Rood House

 Time and Space for You in the Gardens

-Come with us through the gateway into the gardens of Holy Rood House and Thorpe House and you will be pleasantly surprised at the vast open spaces as well as the small hideaway places.
+Come with us through the gateway into the gardens of Holy Rood House and Juliet House and you will be pleasantly surprised at the vast open spaces as well as the small hideaway places.

 The orchard houses not only fruit trees but also Pheobe, Freya and Meg, our goats.
 Of particular interest and well worth seeking out is the hidden quiet garden where numerous plants of interest jostle for attention and, of course, the peace of the Chapel of Sophia (wisdom) where many come for quiet reflection within its ivy covered walls and we can watch the wild birds as they come to the bird table.